A new future for R&D?

-- Artificial intelligence: can help analyse large data sets from sources such as clinical trials, health records, genetic profiles and pre-clinical studies; within this data, it can recognise patterns and trends and develop hypotheses at a much faster rate than researchers alone.
-AI can also help improve study design and decision making in clinical trials in recruitment and enrolment, adherence, and real-time clinical trial monitoring.
+- Artificial intelligence: can help analyze large data sets from sources such as clinical trials, health records, genetic profiles and pre-clinical studies; within this data, it can recognize patterns and trends and develop hypotheses at a much faster rate than researchers alone.
+AI can also help improve study design and decision making in clinical trials in recruitment and enrollment, adherence, and real-time clinical trial monitoring.

 - Real-world evidence: can help revolutionize the way biopharma companies evaluate new therapies for safety and effectiveness.
 RWE can also help reduce the time it takes to recruit patients, identify subpopulations and conduct research.
 Deloitte’s 2017 RWE benchmarking study found that biopharma companies are starting to invest in RWE capabilities and are exploring a number of use cases.

 - Robotic and cognitive automation: can automate work and streamline resources across the clinical trial value chain.
 RCA could help expedite clinical trial site selection, support site initiation, and improve site monitoring.
 Natural Language Generation (NLG) can expedite the creation of dossier submissions by automating the safety and efficacy sections.

 - Digital technologies such as social media, mHealth, wearables, connected devices, and telemedicine: can transform how companies engage patients in clinical trials, enabling expedited enrollment, adherence, retention and improvements in study design and data quality